PicolotoLF/SlideShowPowerBI/README.md

 ## Working

+### Set the time for the slide transactions
+Click with the right button in the icon and select "Options".
+You will be redirected to a web page to configure the time in seconds to slide transactions
-When you are in the Power BI report, click the icon button and the slide show should be start and the reports will change every <b>five seconds
+<p>When you are in the Power BI report, click the icon button and the slide show should be start.